Our research group is equipped with various facilities and equipments and has access to multiple institutional resources:

 Light measurement equipment

 Most of the Beddar Lab research projects involve the measurement of scintillation light.
 The group owns a growing number of photodetectors, particularly deeply-cooled CCD and EMCCD cameras, as well as spectrometers.
-Dr. Beddar’s lab has an assortment of optical equipment and materials from Thorlabs Instruments and Edmund Optics research-grade optical benches to conduct experiments, an assortment of photomultiplier tubes, photodiodes, optical couplers, lenses, filters, translation stages, camera objectives, and other electronic equipment needed for basic signal processing and light measurements.
+The Beddar Lab has an assortment of optical equipment and materials from Thorlabs Instruments and Edmund Optics research-grade optical benches to conduct experiments, an assortment of photomultiplier tubes, photodiodes, optical couplers, lenses, filters, translation stages, camera objectives, and other electronic equipment needed for basic signal processing and light measurements.
 The group also has high-precision luminance sources and calibration lamps, as well as multiple fiber dosimeters developed in-house.
 All the required equipment to build additional detectors is also available.
 Other laboratory instrumentation includes a complement of electronic components, dual tracking power supplies, digital voltmeters, oscilloscope, wave-form generators, soldering stations, and desoldering tools.
 Other basic equipment is available within the institution’s machine shops.

 Computing Physics resources

-The Department of Radiation Physics maintains a significant network of dedicated computing resources, and a development team to support clinical and research needs.
+The Radiation Physics department maintains a significant network of dedicated computing resources, and a development team to support clinical and research needs.
 Departmental resources include a network accessible, multi-processor server dedicated to the development of photon and proton dose calculation, a 200 CPU Linux computer cluster for Monte Carlo calculations, and parallel processing and optimization applications.
-In addition, Department of Radiation Physics faculty including an 8000 CPU, 64 bit computing cluster that supports MCNPX and Geant4 Monte Carlo applications, as well as ROOT, MATLAB, OpenGL, and LabView development environments.
+In addition, Radiation Physics faculty including an 8000 CPU, 64 bit computing cluster that supports MCNPX and Geant4 Monte Carlo applications, as well as ROOT, MATLAB, OpenGL, and LabView development environments.

 All laboratory personnels are located in adjacent offices, facilitating easy interactions, synergism, and a collaborative research environment.
 Office computers are equipped with data processing and publication software.
 The institution provides administrative support and printing services, and it maintains a scientific publications department to assist with manuscript preparation.